cnnrbrn/noob-nerds-content/javascript/objects/looping-through-arrays-of-objects-for-loop.md

 ######

-Loop through the array of objects below with a for loop and console log the title property of each object.
+Loop through the array of objects below with a for loop and inside the loop assign each `title` property to a variable called `bookTitle`.

 ```js
 const books = [{ title: "Book 1" }, { title: "Book 2" }];